xink-sh/xink/README.md

 # xink

 This deliciousness is still baking.
-Not ready for testing.

 xink is a filesystem router designed for APIs.
-There are no plans for client-side use.
-I originally thought it would be exclusive to Bun, but so far I haven't used any Bun-specific APIs.
+It's currently using [Medley router](https://github.com/medleyjs/router) behind the scenes.

-The router is based on [SvelteKit's](https://kit.svelte.dev/docs/routing#server) implementation of filesystem routing.
+xink is based on [SvelteKit's](https://kit.svelte.dev/docs/routing#server) implementation of filesystem routing.
 For example, an endpoint file needs to export a function for each HTTP method it will serve.

 ```js
 /* src/routes/endpoint.ts */